 There are a number of packages and phone apps available including Facebook, Twitter and Whatsapp.
-There is also a package specifically developed to share information across communities and it’s called Tyrgve.
+There is also a package specifically developed to share information across communities and it’s called Safeland (it used to be called Trygve).
 This software tool is used by Police and local authorities.

-It is recommended that a group/community use either Facebook (especially if there is already a big Facebook community in the area) or Trygve, or both.
-Facebook can be a bit intrusive with it’s messages whereas Trygve has been specifically developed to only pass information when it has been requested to do so.
+It is recommended that a group/community use either Facebook (especially if there is already a big Facebook community in the area) or Safeland, or both.
+Facebook can be a bit intrusive with it’s messages whereas Safeland has been specifically developed to only pass information when it has been requested to do so.
 It therefore appeals more to older members of a community.